aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 then the ExpressionAttributeValues must be changed to (:value = 13fd), where "13fd" is the calculated beacon value.

+If a single value in ExpressionAttributeValues is used in more than one context, for example an expression of `this = :foo OR that = :foo` where `this` and `that` are both beacons, this operation MUST fail.
+This includes the case where the KeyConditionExpression contains `this = :foo` and the FilterExpression includes `that = :foo`.

 ### QueryObject has sensitive values

 Determines if a Query Object has sensitive values (ENCRYPT_AND_SIGN fields)